boardpack/reforms/docs/en/docs/index.md

 _(This script is complete, it should run "as is")_

 * Then you can create a FastAPI or Starlette application and use this model to generate form layout and validate data.
-Reforms has special `on_model` function, which works with `Depends` from FastAPI to convert raw form data into pydantic model object.
+Reforms has special `from_model` function, which works with `Depends` from FastAPI to convert raw form data into pydantic model object.
 Create a file `main.py` with:

 === "FastAPI"

-    ```Python hl_lines="9 20 24 29"
+    ```Python hl_lines="7 9 20 24 29"
     import uvicorn
     from fastapi import Depends, FastAPI, Request
     from fastapi.responses import HTMLResponse, RedirectResponse
     from fastapi.templating import Jinja2Templates
     from starlette.status import HTTP_302_FOUND
     from reforms import Reforms
-    from reforms.contrib.fastapi import on_model
+    from reforms.contrib.fastapi import from_model

     from models import UserModel